MV Roger Blough: Fire in layup

 No casualties were reported as the ship was empty and in winter layup when the fire started.

-According to the National Transportation Safety Board's August 17, 2022, incident report "the probable cause of the engine room fire aboard the bulk carrier Roger Blough was likely the repeated removal and reinstallation of the furnace’s burner that led to the failure of its mounting coupling, resulting in the operating burner dropping to the bottom of its enclosure and fracturing its fuel supply line, which allowed diesel fuel to ignite.
-Contributing to the casualty was the absence of a fire-activated automatic fuel oil shutoff valve on the fuel oil inlet piping before the burner, which would have stopped the fuel feeding the fire shortly after it started and limited the spread of the fire."
+According to the National Transportation Safety Board's August 17, 2022, incident report the probable cause of the engine room fire aboard the bulk carrier Roger Blough was likely the repeated removal and reinstallation of the furnace’s burner that led to the failure of its mounting coupling, resulting in the operating burner dropping to the bottom of its enclosure and fracturing its fuel supply line, which allowed diesel fuel to ignite.
+Contributing to the casualty was the absence of a fire-activated automatic fuel oil shutoff valve on the fuel oil inlet piping before the burner, which would have stopped the fuel feeding the fire shortly after it started and limited the spread of the fire.

-The ship’s future is very unclear (as of November 2021), however there are possible indications, including visible repair efforts to the vessel’s aft section, that the ship is salvageable and the funds needed for repair work ($20 million) are available, barring no additional complications.
+The ship’s future is very unclear (as of November 2021), however there are possible indications, including visible repair efforts to the vessel’s aft section, that the ship is salvageable and the funds needed for repair work ($20 million) are available, barring additional complications.
 The NTSB report puts the amount of damage at more than $100 million.

-On October 27, 2022, the MV Roger Blough departed Bay Shipbuilding in Sturgeon Bay under tow, destined for Conneaut, OH, for long term layup.
-As of August 18, 2024, the ship was docked in Conneaut, OH.
+On October 27, 2022, Roger Blough departed Bay Shipbuilding in Sturgeon Bay under tow, destined for Conneaut, Ohio, for long term layup.
+As of August 18, 2024, the ship was docked in Conneaut, Ohio.
+The ship remains laid up as of July 2026.